FrontSide/Sizun/README.md

 ## Support
 ### OS
 Sizun is developed and tested under **Linux**.
 It is also meant to be working under Windows in the near future.
-Support for Mac is right now not planned, should, however, not be such a problem to realise.
+Support for Mac is currently not planned, should, however, not be such a problem to realise.

 ### Programming Languages
-Currently Sizun focuses on the inspection of **Java** source code.
+Currently Sizun focuses on the inspection of **Java** and **Python** source code.

-Also in development is **Python** support.

 Intended is support for: **C**, **C++**, **C#**, **Scala**, **Ruby**, **Javascript** and **PHP** and whatever there is.